via-teaching/ecs273-25s/Homework4/README.md

 ```
 brew services start mongodb-community
 ```
-Or on Windows, run as administator:
+Or on Windows, open a new command prompt terminal as administator and just execute the single command:
 ```
 net start MongoDB
 ```